 11. Maximize liver function with specific foods such as celery, carrot, beets and parsley.

-12. Drink plenty of water to support the elimination of toxins through the kidneys.
+12. Drink plenty of clean water to support the elimination of toxins through the kidneys.

 13. Take probiotics daily.
 Butyrate, produced by Bifidobacterium bifidus present in your large intestine, decreases the production of estrogen receptors.

 14. Take Maca root to balance your hormones.

 15. Take DIM to help eliminate excess estrogen.